Milton Madison Bridge Project, United States of America

-The Milton Madison Bridge project includes the replacement of the Ohio River Bridge linking Milton, Kentucky and Madison in the state of Indiana, US.
-The 81-year old bridge carries the US 421 highway and serves as an important link between Milton and Madison.
+The Milton Madison Bridge project included the replacement of the Ohio River Bridge linking Milton, Kentucky and Madison in the state of Indiana, US.
+The 81-year old bridge carried the US 421 Highway and serves as an important link between Milton and Madison.
 The bridge had become obsolete and needed to be replaced to ensure connectivity between the two cities.

 In August 2008, the Milton-Madison Bridge Project was launched to replace the old bridge.
-The project broke ground in November 2010 and involves an investment of $103m.
-It is scheduled for completion by September 2012.
+The project broke ground in November 2010 and involved an investment of $103m.
+It was opened to traffic in April 2014.

 Milton Madison Bridge Project

-The Ohio River Bridge was originally built in 1929 and has been deteriorating in spite of several rehabilitations.
-It is 3,184ft long and 20ft wide and features two 10ft-wide lanes without any curbs or shoulders, making it too narrow for existing traffic.
-It serves as an important link between Milton and Madison with about 10,000 vehicles using it on a daily basis.
+The Ohio River Bridge was originally built in 1929 and had been deteriorating in spite of several rehabilitations.
+It was 3,184ft-long and 20ft-wide, and featured two 10ft-wide lanes without any curbs or shoulders, making it too narrow for existing traffic.
+It served as an important link between Milton and Madison with 10,000 vehicles using it on a daily basis.
 Providing better connectivity to the commuters was, therefore, essential to ensure a convenient transport option.
 Growing safety concerns was another reason to consider a replacement of the bridge.

-The bridge also does not meet the current state or national standards for roads.
-It is estimated to have a useful life of just another ten years.
+The bridge also did not meet the state or national standards for roads.
+It was estimated to have a useful life of just another ten years.

 To address these concerns, the Indiana Department of Transportation (INDOT) and the Kentucky Transportation Cabinet (KYTC) partnered to build the new bridge.
 INDOT and KYTC carried out various studies to replace the bridge.